Adelaide-Autonomous-Racing-Kit/ac-data-generator/README.md

 Using data sources from the games static files we have developed a series of generators for common machine learning vision tasks.
 In `generate_data.py` the `MultiprocessDataGenerator` class can be configured to iterate over samples in a folder made by the interfaces recording harness.
 An example configration can be seen in `configs/monza.yaml`.
-You can run the job locally by first setting up a conda vritual environmnet by calling `make setup-conda`.
-Then activate the environment with `conda activate ./envs` and call `python main.py monza.yaml`.
-We also provide a docker container that can be built using `./docker/build.sh` and ran with `./docker/run.sh`.
+We provide a docker compose file to run data generation jobs by running: `docker compose --project-directory ./docker/ up -d`.
-To change which configuration is being used you can modify the line in `run.sh` that sets the `CONFIG_PATH` environment variable.
+To change which configuration is being used you can modify the line in `docker/compose.yaml` that sets the `CONFIG_PATH` environment variable.
 For each frame, or a sub sampling of frames, it can generate semantic segmentation maps, normal maps and depth maps from the perspective of the car when a sample was recorded.
 To add a new type of data inherit from `generator/base.py` and register the generator in `DATA_GENERATORS` in `generator/generator.py`.
 To modify how data is generated you can make changes to the respective `DataGenerator`.